-In case of ULIPs, a part of your premium goes towards providing you life cover.
+In the case of ULIPs, a part of your premium/ existing wealth goes towards providing you life cover.
 Such charges are called mortality charges.
-Remaining part of your premium gets invested in a fund of your choice.

 For investors in their 60s, 70s or 80s, mortality charges can make a serious dent into your corpus.
 Not much may be left for investment.

 There have been many examples where investors have earned negative returns in such plans.
 In one case, investment of Rs 50,000 became Rs 248 in 5 years.
 In another, a senior citizen invested Rs Rs 3.2 lacs over 6 years and got only Rs 11,000 back.
 These are clear cases of mis-selling.
 No suitability analysis was done at the time of sale.
 There are many such examples.

 Fortunately, IRDA drafted a few regulations which ensure that you get at least your premiums back.
 However, that does not ensure that you get good returns.

 To be frank, I do not dislike ULIPs as much I dislike Traditional plans.
 However, we must realize that insurance does not come free of cost.
 And the cost only increases as you get older.

 When you do not NEED insurance, there is no point paying for it.
 It compromises returns.